comsc341cd/comsc341cd.github.io/projects/final_project.md

 ### Opportunity Insights

-Opportunity Insights is a research organization that studies the impact of social programs on economic mobility, and also maintain a [public data repository](https://opportunityinsights.org/data/).
+Opportunity Insights is a research organization that studies the impact of social programs on economic mobility, and also maintains a [public data repository](https://opportunityinsights.org/data/).

 ## Jupyter Book articles